How does the Los Angeles Fire Department decide where to strategically place resources during high wildfire danger?

-The LAFD utilizes a Burning Index (BI) to determine the Department’s commitment to pre-deploy apparatus and personnel.
-A number of procedures occur each day to determine the BI in Los Angeles.
+Your LAFD utilizes a Burning Index (BI) to determine exactly when and where apparatus and personnel should be pre-deployed.
+It takes a number of daily procedures to determine the current BI specific to the City of Los Angeles.

-• First, dead vegetation fuel moisture readings are taken in the early afternoon at Fire Station 108 on Mulholland Drive near Coldwater Canyon, and communicated to LAFD's North Division Headquarters located at Fire Station 88 in the San Fernando Valley.
+First: dead vegetation fuel moisture readings are carefully taken in the early afternoon at Fire Station 108 on Mulholland Drive near Coldwater Canyon, and communicated to LAFD Valley Bureau Headquarters located at Fire Station 83 in the San Fernando Valley.

-• Second, a group of federal meteorologists at the Southern California Geographic Area Coordination Center (SCGACC) in Riverside, California provide a "fire weather forecast" consisting of a predicted high temperature, low relative humidity, wind speed and direction for the next day.
+Secondly, a group of federal meteorologists at the Southern California Geographic Area Coordination Center (OSCC) in Riverside, California provide a fire weather forecast consisting of a predicted high temperature, low relative humidity, wind speed and direction for the next day.

 All of this information is fed into equations that make up the National Fire Danger Rating System (NFDRS).
 The result is the BI.
 Theoretically, fire danger is elevated when BI’s reach high values.
 The daily BI level is stated as a numerical value: